-Minutes

-Minutes of the Committee of Shipping, restoring Mr. Christie, chief mate of the Hartwell, to the Company's service.
+Minutes Minutes of the Committee of Shipping, restoring Mr. Christie, chief mate of the Hartwell, to the Company's service.
 At a Committee of Shipping, on the 12th of Feb.
 1789.

 THE Committee having taken into consideration the reference of Court of the 19th of November last, on the petition of Mr. Charles Christie, chief mate of the Hartwell, praying to be again employed in the Company's service; and accompanying his petition with several certificates, conveying the approbation of the commanders with whom he sailed;-particularly his last commander Capt.
 Fiott, who certifies, that Mr. Christie, during the time he belonged to the Hartwell, as chief mate, behaved himself like a seaman and an officer, and in every respect worthy of that and every other charge belonging to a ship."

-It appears, that the Court, on the 22d of August, 1787, agreed in opinion with this Committee in their report of the same date, that, for the reasons therein stated, Captain Fiott and Mr. Christie were unfit to be thencesorward employed in the Company's service;-but as this sentence did not positively imply addinission, or speak to the precise time they should remain under suspension, and as Captain Fiott's certificate removes, in a great degree, that share of reprehension which was before attached to the conduct of Mr. Christie; the consmittee now offer as their opinion, that Mr. Christie's suspension be discontinued; and that he may be permitted to be employed in the Company's service in the station of second mate for one voyage, before he is allowed to proceed in a higher station.

-Letter to the Court of Directors, with the tender of a new Ship, in lieu of the Hartwell.
+It appears, that the Court, on the 22d of August, 1787, agreed in opinion with this Committee in their report of the same date, that, for the reasons therein stated, Captain Fiott and Mr. Christie were unfit to be thencesorward employed in the Company a service;-but as this sentence did not positively imply addinission, or speak to the precise time they should remain under suspension, and as Captain Fiott's certificate removes, in a great degree, that share of reprehension which was before attached to the conduct of Mr. Christie; the continued and that he may be permitted to be employed in the Company's service in the station of second mate for one voyage, before he is allowed to proceed in a higher station.
+Letter to the Court of Directors, with the tender of a new ship, in lieu of the Hartwell.